These Homes Embrace Structural Elegance and Simplicity of Form

 For timeless appeal, combine an exterior façade in soft earth tones with white-trimmed windows and rooflines.
 Add pops of color from the flowers, plants, and shrubbery in the front garden to complete the picture of an attractive 2-story, 3,001-sq.-ft.
 Prairie style home with 4 bedrooms and 3 baths (Plan #159-1095).

 Character and style are packed in this delightful 1-story, 3-bedroom, 2.5-bath Craftsman style home.
-Brick siding, white columns on pedestals, exposed beams, and a manicured front lawn add to its overall beauty (Plan #142-1179).
+Brick siding, white columns on pedestals, exposed beams, and a manicured front lawn adds to its overall beauty (Plan #142-1179).

 4. Gables and dormers are part of the traditional feel and charm of Midwest Region homes.

-Top: An eye-popping 1-story Craftsman style home with 4 bedrooms and 2.5 baths features fascinating gables and dormers; and most of the defining characteristics of Midwest Region homes: earth tones, natural building materials (siding of brick, stone and wood accents), flawless landscaping, an open floor plan, and high ceilings as shown in floor plan below.
+Top: An eye-popping 1-story Craftsman style home with 4 bedrooms and 2.5 baths features fascinating gables and dormers; and most of the defining characteristics of Midwest Region homes: earth tones, natural building materials (siding of brick, stone and wood accents), flawless landscaping, an open floor plan, and high ceilings as shown in the floor plan below.
 Bottom: From the vaulted front porch, walk into the foyer and the inviting open space of the huge Great Room and its high ceilings (Plan #142-1170).

 5. Open floor plans – When the Chicago Group designed homes, they opened up interior spaces, getting rid of the walls that separated the kitchen, dining, and living areas – to create an atmosphere of openness one would experience in a vast prairie.